damp, condensation and mould

-Damp and condensation is a common problem in many homes today, even in homes with modern efficient central heating systems.
-It can often lead to mould forming on walls and in wardrobes, running windows, and for people suffering from Asthma, poor air quality can be a particular problem.
+Damp and condensation is a problem in many homes today - even in houses with modern efficient central heating systems.
+When your home's air quality is poor, condensation can form on walls and windows which in turn allows mould to grow.
+For people suffering from asthma or respiratory problems, poor air quality is likely to aggravate symptoms.

 Understanding the reasons for dampness, condensation and mould are essential if the problem is to be solved and an effective remedy put in place.
-Misdiagnosis of the reasons for dampness in homes can lead to expensive and ineffective remedial work.
+The good news is that it can be solved.

 We all get used to the characteristic smells of our own homes, but it's not until we return from an extended period away - like a holiday - that we get a sense of how it feels to a visitor.